This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Human Aliens: An extraterrestrial being from another planet, though unlike Prunce and Fuwa, Lala looks identical to a human girl aside from her pointed ears, eyes, and antennae (which are almost transparent in civilian form and could easily be mistaken for some sort of hair decoration).

-- In-Series Nickname: Earns the name Run-chan when attending schoo, due to other students finding her speech pattern cute.
+- In-Series Nickname: Earns the name Lun-chan when attending school, due to other students finding her speech pattern cute.

 - New Transfer Student: Joins Hikaru's class from Episode 13 onwards.

-- Odd Name Out: The only member of the team whose Cure name doesn't start with an S.
+- Odd Name Out: The only member of the team whose Cure name doesnt start with an S, until 20 when Cure Cosmo joins the team.

 - Shock and Awe: Her antennae are capable of giving off electric shocks, which get amplified after she transforms.
 The opening shows her giving off a burst of electricity from her antennae.